cbochras/cbochras/README.md

 <p>
   <img align="right" alt="jpg" width="390px" height="550px" src="https://res.cloudinary.com/dnja5xwdg/image/upload/v1689276263/cutegirlcoding-removebg_l4pgpt.png" />
   <h3>Who Am I?</h3>
-  Defining who I am is like trying to catch a shooting star - elusive and ever-changing.
-I'm a dynamic individual who has been on a relentless pursuit of passions since a young age.
+  I've always struggled to define who I am.
+It's like trying to catch a shooting star – elusive and ever-changing.
+I am a person who likes to do things that interest me and have been doing them since I was young.
 Picture me as a multilingual wizard, weaving spells of code and technology. <br><br>
+  Imagine me as a wizard who can weave spells of code and technology.
-  One day, I'm diving into the mesmerizing world of web development, crafting digital masterpieces that come alive on screens.
-  The next day, I'm donning my hacker hat, exploring the hidden realms of pentesting, unraveling secrets and securing the digital frontier.
-And let's not forget my tryst with blockchain, where I bring decentralized dreams to life.<br><br>

-  Ethical hacking and machine learning were the sparks that ignited my technological soul, propelling me towards becoming a computer engineer and a cyber engineer all at once.
-But wait, that's not where the adventure ends!
-I have my sights set on a quantum leap, pursuing a PhD in mind-boggling quantum computing research.
+  One day, I'll be working on digital masterpieces that come to life on screens.
+The next day, I'll wear my hacker hat and explore the dark corners of testing, finding out secrets, and protecting the internet.
+I also tried blockchain, where I brought decentralized dreams to life.Ethical hacking and machine learning were the sparks that made me want to become both a computer engineer and a cyber engineer at the same time.
+But wait, there's more to come!
+I want to study quantum computing and get a PhD.<br><br>
-<br><br>

 _**Don't box me in or try to fit me into a single mold.
 I refuse to be confined to one field because I believe in having it all.
 My passions know no bounds, and I thrive on the endless possibilities that come with embracing a diverse array of interests.
 So buckle up and join me on this exhilarating journey of exploration and innovation, where I prove that you can chase your dreams in every realm, all at the same time.**_